Chart Color Schemes

 Erskineville's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-The most prevalent medical conditions in the area are mental health issues and asthma, affecting 10.5% and 8.4% of residents respectively.
-74.7% of Erskineville residents report being completely free from medical ailments, compared to 77.4% across Greater Sydney.
-As of 2021, 6.1% of Erskineville's population is aged 65 and over (655 people), which is lower than the 9.7% in Greater Sydney.
-While health outcomes among seniors in Erskineville are above average, they require more attention than the broader population.
+Mental health issues and asthma are the most prevalent medical conditions in Erskineville, affecting 10.5% and 8.4% of residents respectively.
+A total of 74.7% of residents report being completely clear of medical ailments, compared to Greater Sydney's 77.4%.
+The area has a lower proportion of seniors aged 65 and over at 6.1% (652 people), compared to Greater Sydney's 9.7%.
+Despite this, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health